alexanderwe/ios-starter/README.md

 ## Structure

-The structure of the project tries to follow the idea in [this article](https://theswiftdev.com/2016/07/06/conventions-for-xcode/) from `The.Swift.Dev`
+The structure of the template project tries to follow the idea in [this article](https://theswiftdev.com/2016/07/06/conventions-for-xcode/) from `The.Swift.Dev`

 ## Git Hooks